change-hi/change-hi.github.io/morea/hpc/module-hpc.md

   - Friday, November 4, 2022
 ---

-This workshop introduces ways to utilize High Performance Computing (HPC) clusters, such as Mana, for deep learning tasks.
+How to utilize High Performance Computing (HPC) clusters, such as Mana, for deep learning tasks.